 Who doesn't want long, lean thighs?
-Pilates is a great way to tone and lengthen all over, and Pilates thigh lengthening exercises can increase leg strength, encourage you to walk taller, and make sure you look even better in your miniskirt.
+Pilates is a great way to tone and lengthen all over, and Pilates thigh lengthening exercises can increase leg strength, help improve your posture, and help your body develop more stability.

 Classic Pilates Thigh Lengthening Exercises

-There are a couple of Pilates exercises that are well known for working the thighs.
-These are known as leg kicks and thigh lifts.
+There are a few Pilates exercises that are well known for working the thighs.
+These exercises will compel you to lengthen your legs, making your thighs stronger.

 To perform the leg kicks: